 Airborne Geophysical Surveys

-Airborne geophysical surveys are a widely accepted and cost-effective method for remotely gathering certain types of geological information.
-The USGS began geophysical surveys in support of Afghanistan’s reconstruction in 2004.
-Initial efforts, funded by the U.S. Agency for International Development and carried out in cooperation with the government of the Islamic Republic of Afghanistan (GoA) through its Afghanistan Geological Survey (AGS), led to the recovery, reprocessing, and publication of historical airborne geophysical data collected in the 1960s and 1970s.
+The USGS began airborne geophysical surveys in support of Afghanistan’s reconstruction in 2004; such surveys are a widely accepted and cost-effective method for remotely gathering certain types of geological information.
+Initial efforts, funded by the U.S. Agency for International Development (USAID) and carried out in cooperation with the government of the Islamic Republic of Afghanistan (GoA) through its Afghanistan Geological Survey (AGS), led to the recovery, reprocessing, and publication of historical airborne geophysical data collected in the 1960s and 1970s.

-Early in 2011, the USGS partnered with the U.S. Department of Defense Task Force for Business Stabilization Operations (TFBSO) to collect high-resolution geophysical surveys of selected mineral provinces utilizing magnetic, gravity, radiometric, and electromagnetic technologies.
-As with previous airborne geophysical surveys, the goal of these activities is to assist AGS in making available high-quality datasets that will help stimulate investment and business development, which in turn will improve economic conditions in Afghanistan.
+In 2011, USGS partnered with the U.S. Department of Defense Task Force for Business Stabilization Operations (TFBSO) to collect high -resolution geophysical surveys of selected mineral provinces utilizing magnetic, gravity, radiometric, and electromagnetic technologies.
+As with previous airborne geophysical surveys, the goal of these activities was to assist AGS in making available high-quality datasets that have the potential to help stimulate investment and business development, which in turn will improve economic conditions in Afghanistan.

-For a list of all USGS Airborne Geophysical Surveys Project publications, go here.
+A list of all USGS Airborne Geophysical Surveys Project publications is available here.